 The Rossby Centre is involved in a number of national and international projects within climate modelling, climate change research and the application of climate change information in support of downstream research and decision making.

 Models to simulate the climate

-To serve as a national planning instrument with sufficient spatial details, global climate models must be down-scaled to regional and local level.
-Since 1997 the Rossby Centre has developed an international standing in the field of regional climate modelling.
+To serve as decision support for e.g. climate change adaptation measures with sufficient spatial details, global climate models must be down-scaled to regional and local level.
+Such downscaling can be done with the help of regional climate models.